Foxboron/clave/README.md

 appreciated!

 ## Why
-The signature hash used for openpgp signatures requires a few things:
+The signature hash used for OpenPGP signatures requires a few things:
 - signature type
 - public-key algorithm
 - hashed subpackets

 The above fields are concatenated with the data being signed to create the signing hash.
-This prevents you from running `sha256sum` over your file to create a openpgp signature.
+This prevents you from running `sha256sum` over your file to create an OpenPGP signature.

-The openpgp RFC explains this: https://tools.ietf.org/html/rfc4880#section-5.2.3
+The OpenPGP RFC explains this: https://tools.ietf.org/html/rfc4880#section-5.2.3

 The problem occurs when you have created a 3 GB artefact on your build server, and need to sign this.
 You could download the file, but this is slow and cumbersome.
-There are options to forward the signing socket to the remove server which could pose as a solution.
+There are options to forward the signing socket to the remote server which could pose as a solution.

 https://lists.archlinux.org/pipermail/arch-general/2017-January/042987.html

-There has also been previous discussion on the pacman-dev mailing list when signing was discussed, this in turn led to a discussion on the gnupg mailing list where Koch made it clear this won't be implemented.
+There has also been previous discussion on the pacman-dev mailing list when signing was brought up.
+This in turn led to a discussion on the GnuPG mailing list where Koch made it clear this won't be implemented.

 https://lists.archlinux.org/pipermail/pacman-dev/2011-June/013333.html